Performing Arts Frequently Asked Questions

 Q: Will acceptance into the PAE qualify my student for bus transportation?

-Please note that one or more notices requesting a personal visit with the PAE Coordinator are sent yearly to each and every PAE candidate.
+A: Please note that one or more notices requesting a personal visit with the PAE Coordinator are sent yearly to each and every PAE candidate.
 An attendance record is kept, and during these visits reminders of the requirements are made and questions they or the coordinator may have are discussed.
 If your student fails to attend these meetings it could result in a lack of understanding and a potential failure to meet the requirements, making a decision to drop your student from the PAE necessary.

 Please be advised that all PAE Music candidates will be required to complete 7 of the 8 All-Region and Solo/Ensemble requirements to stay in the PAE.
 All-Region occurs every fall and Solo/Ensemble every spring.
 (Piano candidates do not have All-Region, therefore additional and equivalent requirements will be given to the individual Piano candidates.)